OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

 #### Static Analysis
 There are various items to look for:
 - Are there native code parts?
 If so: check for the given issues in the general memory corruption section.
 Native code can easily be spotted given JNI-wrappers, .CPP/.H/.C files, NDK or other native frameworks.
-- Is there Javacode or Kotlin code?
+- Is there Java code or Kotlin code?
 Look for Serialization/deserialization issues, such as described in [A brief history of Android deserialization vulnerabilities](https://lgtm.com/blog/android_deserialization "android deserialization").

 Note that there can be Memory leaks in Java/Kottline code as well.
 Look for various items, such as: BroadcastReceivers which are not unregistered, static references to `Activity` or `View` classes, Singleton classes that have references to `Context`, Inner Class references, Anonymous Class references, AsyncTask references, Handler references, Threading done wrong, TimerTask references.
 For more details, please check:
 - [9 ways to avoid memory leaks in Android](https://android.jlelse.eu/9-ways-to-avoid-memory-leaks-in-android-b6d81648e35e "9 ways to avoid memory leaks in Android")